-After twelve years of examination, approximately 1200 microscopic fragments of colour have been analysed and interpreted.
-About fifteen key pieces of sculpture have been reconstructed to show how they were originally painted.
+Over twelve years, around 1,200 microscopic paint fragments have been analyzed and interpreted.
+About fifteen key sculptures have been reconstructed to show how they were originally painted.
+The exhibition also includes a slideshow on eight large screens, where the Vasa's sculptures are placed in their historical context.

 Listen